jeremyglebe/TrIO/README.md

 (Note, when escaping to print a literal '&', there will not be a B value)

 ### A Note on Unicode
-TermIO does enable support for Unicode characters ("wide" characters) within strings on both Windows and *nix systems. (though *nix supports them by default) However, even when Windows is configured to accept wide characters in the terminal, there is the limitation of font.
+TrIO does enable support for Unicode characters ("wide" characters) within strings on both Windows and *nix systems. (though *nix supports them by default) However, even when Windows is configured to accept wide characters in the terminal, there is the limitation of font.
 Default fonts for the Windows